Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

 `Assemblies` can be inherited from each other.
 They can override attribute values of parent assemblies or add new attributes. `Assemblies` can be inherited from multiple parents.
-There is a direct analogy with a inheritance of classes in C++ or Java, but in our case we are considering `assemblies` to be as class instances (objects).
+There is a direct analogy with a inheritance of classes in C++ or Java, but, in our case, we are considering `assemblies` to be as class instances (objects).

 Example